 Despite ongoing research into flexomagnetism, many challenges remain.
 These include the determination of the magnitude of flexomagnetic coefficients, the complexity of boundary conditions in higher-order models, and the lack of reliable experimental benchmarks.
 Moreover, current understanding of the mechanism underlying the flexomagnetic coupling remains incomplete, and no material has yet demonstrated a flexomagnetic response strong enough for real-world device applications.
 To address these limitations, current efforts focus on strategic material selection, strain-gradient engineering \cite{Malikan2022Composite,GRECO2024105477,MOCCI2021104643}, and manipulation of internal interactions to enhance the effect~\cite{TANG2025100878}.
 Multi-scale methods are also being developed, where continuum material parameters are characterised using first-principles calculations \cite{CodonyFP} such as density functional theory (DFT) \cite{Gong,Qiao}.

 Generally speaking, the effects of flexomagnetism become pronounced at the nanoscale, where large strain-gradients naturally arise.
 These are neglected in the classical Cauchy continuum, but recovered in higher-order gradient theories or generalised continua.
 Since the flexomagnetic effect co-occurs with strain-gradients it is traditionally coupled with them in continuum models.
 However, their co-occurrence does not imply that magnetisation truly couples to every component of the strain-gradient.
-Indeed, since magnetic dipoles, unlike electric dipoles, are not composed of spatially separated charges, the intuition underlying the flexoelectric mechanism may not be directly applicable for flexomagnetism.
-Further, some conceptual interpretations suggest that the orientation of magnetic dipoles may not be rigidly tied to material curves \cite{Makushko2022Cr2O3}.
+Indeed, since magnetic dipoles, unlike electric dipoles, are not composed of spatially separated charges, the intuition underlying the flexoelectric mechanism may not be directly applicable for flexomagnetism. \AS{Moreover, experimental evidence and first-principles calculations suggest that even flexoelectricity itself is not governed solely by continuum strain gradients, but rather often enhanced or mediated by local structural distortions at defects, interfaces, domain walls, and other nanoscale inhomogeneities \cite{Gao2018,Wu2022}.
+Recent work on flexomagnetism points in a similar direction, linking magnetic responses to localised edge stresses, bond-angle distortions, and other nanostructure-induced symmetry-breaking effects \cite{Qiu2023}.} Finally, some conceptual interpretations suggest that the orientation of magnetic dipoles may not be rigidly tied to material curves \cite{Makushko2022Cr2O3}.